scarsellifi/soscikit/README.md

 ## Installation and dependencies
 You need a python interpeter installed on PC / Server.
-You need Python 3 to run this package.
+You need Python 3 (tested 3.6 - 3.7) to run this package.
 Other dependencies can be found in the requirements files

 ### Using pip

 You can install using the pip package manager by running

-    pip install soscikit

-or

     pip3.x install soscikit

 ## Usage

 You can start SoScikit by running

-    python -m soscikit

-or

     python3.x -m soscikit